DataDog/stratus-red-team/docs/user-guide/getting-started.md

 - Using static credentials in `~/.aws/config`, and setting your desired AWS profile using `export AWS_PROFILE=my-profile`

+!!! warning

+    Stratus Red Team is supposed to be used against a sandbox cloud account that does not handle production workloads or infrastructure.

 Encountering issues?
 See our [troubleshooting](./troubleshooting.md) page, or [open an issue](https://github.com/DataDog/stratus-red-team/issues/new/choose).

 *[TTP]: Tactics, techniques and procedures